microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always from "parent" Resource to "child" Resource (and without a reverse reference in the opposite direction).
 As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent".

-However, FHIR does specify a method of reverse-chain searching with the `_has` parameter.
+Nonetheless, FHIR does specify a method of reverse-chain searching with the `_has` parameter.